January Events

-In 1908 the Huguenot & New Rochelle Historical Assn. saved Thomas Paine’s homestead from demolition.
+In 1908 the Huguenot & New Rochelle Historical Assn.
+(HNRHA) saved Thomas Paine’s homestead from demolition.
 July 14, 1910, a fully restored Cottage opened to the public as an historic home museum.
-Come celebrate 115 years of history when we reopen this summer at the Thomas Paine Cottage Museum.
-Opening details will be posted on social media and on our website.
+Come celebrate our 2026 season and the nation's semiquincentennial !

-In 1908 the Huguenot & New Rochelle Historical Assn. saved Thomas Paine’s homestead from demolition.
+In 1908 the Huguenot & New Rochelle Historical Assn.
+(HNRHA) saved Thomas Paine’s homestead from demolition.
 July 14, 1910, a fully restored Cottage opened to the public as an historic home museum.
-Come celebrate 115 years of history when we reopen this summer at the Thomas Paine Cottage Museum.
-Opening details will be posted on social media and on our website.
+Come celebrate our 2026 season and the nation's semiquincentennial !

 What will you discover today?